NCGRP/mb1suppl/ConsolidatedREADME.txt

-### IDENTIFY MICROHAPLOBLOCKS ACROSS HS1PRO1 ###
+### IDENTIFY SHORT HAPLOTYPE LOCI ACROSS HS1PRO1 ###

-#Use hapxm.sh to find microhaploblocks in the bam files for each EL10 sco output by hapx -mb.
+#Use hapxm.sh to find short haplotype loci in the bam files for each EL10 sco output by hapx -mb.
 #By using -db and -va you can produce an
 #optional file, mhendsvar.txt, that contains a variant optimized tiling path across the locus thru the
-#microhaploblocks, which can be used directly as input into -u, to specify the universal microhaploblock set.
+#short haplotype loci, which can be used directly as input into -u, to specify the universal short haplotype locus set.
 #hapxm option -va calculates a tiling path that collects the most variable (then, for ties,
-#most depth, then longest) microhaploblocks at each site.
+#most depth, then longest) short haplotype loci at each site.

 #Hs1pro1l1, ~4 minutes on all nodes
 cd /share/space/reevesp/patellifolia/AlleleMining/Hs1pro1;